-Dear English-speaking readers, this page is an automatic Google translation from a post originally written in French.
-My apologies for the weird sentences and the funny mistakes that could have been generated during the process.
-If you can read French, the original and correct version can be found here:
+Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
+My apologies for any strange sentences and funny mistakes that may have been generated during the process.
+If you are reading French, click on the French flag below to access the original and correct text:

-I am now at Dumaguete, on the east coast of Negros, or more exactly Dauin, a few kilometers south of Dumaguete, on a black volcanic sand beach.
-I have not seen much of the area yet, but for the tourist atmosphere, on the small end of the beach that I traveled, it is very German-speaking, very "Resort fully booked" and very Bubble factory... but I'll talk to you later. ????
+I am now at Dumaguete, on the east coast of Negros, or more exactly DauinI went to a small town in the south of Dumaguete, a few kilometers away from the city, on a beach with black volcanic sand.
+I haven't seen much of the area yet, but as far as the tourist atmosphere is concerned, on the small stretch of beach I walked, it is very German-speaking, very "resort fully booked" and very "bubble factory"... but I'll talk to you later. ????

 Ultimate dives in Siquijor

 I ended my stay in Siquijor by two memorable experiences: an underwater encounter on Saturday with the famous mandarin fish promised by Neal, the Kiwi Divemaster; and cockfightsThis is the favorite sport of the Filipinos on Sundays (with mass and karaoke).
 But I'll come back to tell you more about the incredible cockfighting arena in a day or two, thanks to a better internet connection than the one I have tonight...

 Saturday afternoon, despite a nasty ear infection in my right ear and a broken computer (so Neal lent me his), I went diving.
 Yes, it's not every day that we have the chance to admire mandarin fish...